lesgourg/class_public/doc/input/chap2.md

      JCAP __1310__, 002 (2013)

-    - "_Fast and accurate CMB computations in non-flat FLRW universes_"
+    - *Fast and accurate CMB computations in non-flat FLRW universes*

      J. Lesgourgues and T. Tram.